larkintuckerllc/k8s-cka-tutorial/24-use-label-selectors-to-schedule-pods/README.md

 ## Script

+**note:** Will observe that this is NOT about using label selectors but rather another label-LIKE selector (Taints).
+Felt it would be a mistake to not cover.

 > Node affinity, is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement).
 Taints are the opposite – they allow a node to repel a set of pods.

 and